 "I think it's fair to that I think it's public knowledge today that we're operating with a time-period for a so-called breakout of about two months.
-That's been in the public domain."
+That's been in the public domain," he said.

-Kerry says if Iran continued to produce material at that rate, instead of lengthening the timeline, then there will be consequences.
+Kerry said if Iran continued to produce material at that rate, instead of lengthening the timeline, then there will be consequences.

 "If they make a decision to breakout, sanctions aren't going to be what make the difference.
 If they're overtly breaking out and breaking an agreement and starting to enrich and pursue it, they've made a huge consequential decision.
-And the greater likelihood is we are going to respond immediately."
+And the greater likelihood is we are going to respond immediately," said Kerry.